-Mindful Works was established as a social enterprise in 2014 by Windhorse Community Services and is overseen by The Windhorse Guild, Inc., a 501(c)3 non-profit.
+Mindful Works was established as a social enterprise in late 2014 by Windhorse Community Services and is overseen by The Windhorse Guild, Inc., a 501(c)3 non-profit.
 Windhorse Community Services offers an innovative approach to the treatment of mental illness and Mindful Works’ job-skills and transitional employment program furthers their mission.
 Studies confirm that work is a critical component in the establishment of independent living and wellbeing for those recovering from mental illness.

 Mindful Works, initially called Infinitely Simple, was intended as a welcoming place for those who were entering or reentering the workforce.
 The name has changed, but the goal remains.
 Mindful Works is a workplace that invites trust, incites motivation, and inspires confidence.